-LANSING — House Democrats unveiled their Building Opportunity agenda today at a press conference in the Capitol building, outlining their key priorities for the year.
-The Democrats’ Building Opportunity agenda calls for a new focus on working families, prioritizing legislation that would drive the state economy forward.
-The plan is set to give Michiganders freedom to build the life they want, including a good-paying job needed to support a family and retire in dignity.
+LANSING — House Democrats unveiled their Building Opportunity agenda today at a press conference in the Capitol building, outlining their key priorities for 2018.
+The Democrats’ Building Opportunity agenda calls for a new focus on working families, prioritizing legislation that would drive the state economy forward and give Michiganders the freedom to build the life they want, with the good-paying job they need to support their family and retire in dignity.

 “After seven years of missed opportunities and mismanagement in Lansing, Michigan families deserve the opportunity to build a better life for themselves,” said House Democratic Leader Sam Singh.
 “For nearly a decade, special interest groups have rigged the system against working Michiganders, and House Democrats are ready to fix that.
-We’re fighting for our shared common, universal needs: better roads, better schools, a better economy that works for us all.
-Michiganders know what is best for their individual families, and our plan gives them the freedom to build a life that allows them to thrive.”
+We’re fighting for our shared values and the things families care about: better roads, better schools, a better economy that works for us all.
+Our plan gives families the freedom and opportunity to build a life that allows all Michiganders to thrive.”

 Building quality infrastructure — fixing our local roads while creating good-paying jobs, expanding and strengthening broadband access for families in every corner of the state, and holding corporations that pollute our natural resources accountable.

-“The Snyder-Schuette administration has allowed Republican leadership in this state to continuously rob working families of the opportunity for success,” said state Rep. Christine Greig (D-Farmington Hills).
+“The Snyder-Schuette administration has allowed Republican leadership in this state to continuously rob working families of the opportunity for success,” said House Democratic Floor Leader Christine Greig (D-Farmington Hills).
 “House Democrats know that together, we’re capable of building something different.
 That starts with prioritizing the needs of everyday Michiganders — not special interests and corporate donors.
 The things we’re fighting for won’t just help families today, they’ll strengthen Michigan tomorrow.”